 Today, there is a lot of conversation around sustainability.
-Sometimes when we talk about sustainability, we tend to refer to it as a trend or a hot topic.
-This perspective can often limit how we conceptualize sustainability within the modern business landscape.
+However, sometimes when we talk about sustainability, we refer to it as a trend or a hot topic.
+Unfortunately, this perspective can often limit how we conceptualize sustainability within the modern business landscape.

 Sustainability is not just an important concept; it's a business imperative.

-Over the last two decades, sustainable business initiatives have hit a new stride, with a critical spotlight being shone on environmental ethics and social responsibility.
-Sustainability has been gradually growing in relevance within business operations and everyday business discourse, going from a dubious marketing tactic to a key strategic driver for business growth.
+Over the last two decades, sustainable business initiatives have hit new strides, with a critical spotlight shining on environmental ethics and social responsibility.
+As a result, sustainability has been gradually growing in relevance within business operations and everyday business discourse, going from a dubious marketing tactic to a key strategic driver for business growth.

-Along with regulatory pressures, consumers have really been leading the way in driving sustainability in business.
+Along with regulatory pressures, consumers have been leading the way in driving sustainability in business.

 Today it is estimated that 73% of American consumers would stop making purchases from companies that do not care about climate change.

-For a business, this is just way too big of a number to possibly try to ignore.
+This is just way too big of a number to possibly try to ignore for a business.

-We see a myriad of sectors take on sustainability as one of their critical strategic business pillars.
-Major retailers are introducing green fashion collections to cater to more sustainability-minded consumers.
-The automotive industry now sees Toyota Prius and Teslas as the fastest-selling vehicles on the market and energy companies are swiftly pivoting toward green energy solutions.
+We see many sectors take on sustainability as one of their critical strategic business pillars.
+For example, major retailers are introducing green fashion collections to cater to more sustainability-minded consumers.
+The automotive industry now sees Toyota Prius and Teslas as the fastest-selling vehicles on the market, and energy companies are swiftly pivoting toward green energy solutions.